tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 `Response.status` and `Response.result` constants SHOULD be given internationalized labels as appropriate for the the consumers of `Data Quality Reports`.

-For each Test in an implementation, that Test MUST produce the same results as are specified in a row of the conformance testing data for that Test, except when a `bdq:sourceAuthority` parameter specifies a source other than the default `sourceAuthority` specified for that Test.
+For each Test in an implementation, that Test MUST produce the same results as are specified in a row of the conformance testing data for that Test, except when a `bdqval:sourceAuthority` parameter specifies a source other than the default `sourceAuthority` specified for that Test.

 ### 8.6 Existing Software tools (non-normative)